 Geographers use several technologies in their work, such as GIS, remote sensing, and global positioning systems (GPS).
 Geographers use GIS to find relationships and trends in geographic data.
 These systems allow geographers to present data visually as maps, reports, and charts.
-For example, geographers can overlay aerial or satellite images with GIS data, such as population density in a given region, and create computerized maps.
-They then use the maps to guide governments, businesses, and the general public on a variety of issues, such as developing marketing strategies; planning homes, roads, and landfills; and responding to disasters.
+For example, geographers can overlay aerial or satellite images with GIS data, such as population density in a given region, and create digital maps.
+They then use the maps to inform governments, businesses, and the general public on a variety of issues, such as developing marketing strategies; planning homes, roads, and landfills; and responding to disasters.

 The following are examples of types of geographers:

-Physical geographers examine the physical aspects of a region and how those aspects relate to humans.
+Physical geographers examine the physical aspects of a region and how they relate to humans.
 They study features of the natural environment, such as landforms, climates, soils, natural hazards, water, and plants.
 For example, physical geographers may map where a natural resource occurs in a country or study the implications of proposed economic development on the surrounding natural environment.

 Some people with a geography degree become postsecondary teachers.

-|Federal government, excluding postal service||58%|
+|Federal government, excluding postal service||63%|

-|State and local government, excluding education and hospitals||8|
+|State government, excluding education and hospitals||9%|

-Most geographers work full time during standard business hours.
+Most geographers work full time.